Inclusive Course and Curriculum Design

 Designing with transparent criteria

-Transparent assessment criteria — rubrics co-developed with subject matter experts, shared with learners before they begin, and applied consistently regardless of format — are one of the most powerful equity levers available to curriculum designers.
+Transparent assessment criteria — rubrics co-developed with subject matter experts, shared with learners before they begin, and applied consistently regardless of format — are among the most powerful equity levers available to curriculum designers.
 When learners understand what success looks like and how it will be evaluated, the hidden advantage of cultural familiarity with academic conventions is reduced.
 Everyone is working from the same specification.

 Authentic assessment in professional disciplines

-Addressing the institutional anxieties
+Addressing institutional concerns

 On academic integrity